On Being Expelled from Peterson Academy – Part 2

 Time at the Academy:

 Of course, I was initially euphoric and naive.
 After about 3-4 weeks, my state of euphoria subsided.
 The academy wasn’t at all what it had been advertised as.
 It lacked essential features (personal messages, group chats, mobile app, exams, etc.), and extremely annoying bugs were not uncommon.The fact that no tests were available and had not been introduced during my time made me question whether accreditation (which is important) would even be possible.
 Nonetheless, the courses and their materials were extremely professional and packed with information.
-While the Peterson Academy was initially a good idea, it still needed a lot of development, wich wasn’t communicated that way.
+While the Peterson Academy was initially a good idea, it still needed a lot of development, wich [sic] wasn’t communicated that way.
 This bothered me a little, but it wasn’t a reason to leave the platform.
 I still believed in the marketed vision.

 Social feed: I looked at everything on the feed every day.
 While I barely interacted with other people (I think this is the first time we’ve ever communicated 🙂 ), I still enjoyed watching the exchanges between other people on the social feed.
-Dusty, Wyatt, you, and others were consistently strong posters, which meant that the feed was constantly fed with interesting discussions/statements.
+Dusty, [“No such thing as a dragon” student], you, and others were consistently strong posters, which meant that the feed was constantly fed with interesting discussions/statements.
 Throughout this time, your posts were consistently positive, and you kept the feed alive even after the initial euphoria of all the students (it’s only logical that normality will return at some point) had subsided.
 Great respect for that.
 After a while, the first people were banned (Brian, CAP GUY, and Meme Guys), but these people were clearly behaving inappropriately and were constantly disturbing/insulting other students.
 I don’t see a single moment where I question these bans.

 The price increase: The price increase was announced.
 What was the problem?
 For me, there were two things.